 Duncan Epping has sent me copies of vSphere 4.1 HA and DRS Technical Deepdive and Cloud Computing with VMware vCloud Director

 During my time in “the industry”, I have received numerous t-shirts, coffee mugs, chocolate espresso beans, stickers, buttons and other swag like it.
+In 2013 I received a very nice personalized glass mug from Nutanix, and a Raspberry PI from Simplivity.
+Nutanix also sent me a small bluetooth speaker in 2014.
 I doubt my perception of these vendors are skewed as a result of this, though.
 I have also received several not for resale licenses for various products, for test/lab purposes.